squarefozilov/cmd-spotify/README.md

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-LIRI functionality has for main commands
+LIRI functionality has four main commands

 node liri.js spotify-this-song